The Certificate III in Dance trains dancers and develops skills to commence them on their journey towards a professional career in dance.

 CUADTM431 | 18 Design and conduct dance learning program |

 Our vision, shared by our team of exceptional staff, is to foster a healthy and creative culture with a training model that embraces excellence and the artistry of dance.
-We maintain a foundation of world-class training alongside pioneering and innovative programs aimed at developing strong, creative and versatile dancers.
+We maintain a foundation of world-class training alongside pioneering and innovative full time dance programs that develop strong, creative and versatile dancers.

-We invite talented and committed dancers to join our growing ranks of graduates enjoying diverse dance careers around the world.
+We are proud of our 100% placement record and invite talented and committed dancers to join our growing ranks of graduates enjoying diverse dance careers around the world.

 National College of Dance Pty Limited is a government recognised Registered Training Organisation offering nationally recognised training programs.
 We are regulated by the national body Australian Skills Quality Authority (ASQA).